MicrosoftDocs/powerbi-docs/powerbi-docs/developer/register-app.md

    The value for **consentType** can supply either **AllPrincipals** or **Principal**.

-   * **AllPrincipals** can only be used by a tenant admin to grant permissions to all users in the tenant.
+   * **AllPrincipals** can only be used by a tenant admin to grant permissions on behalf of all users in the tenant.
-   * **Principal** is used to grant permission to a specific user.
-In this case, an additional property should be added to the request's body - “principalId”=”{User_ObjectId}”.
+   * **Principal** is used to grant permissions on behalf of a specific user.
+In this case, an additional property should be added to the request's body - *principalId={User_ObjectId}*.

     *Grant permissions* is needed for the master account to avoid being prompted for consent by Azure AD which is not possible when doing non-interactive sign-in.